dropil/zeli-wallet-dropil/README.md

 The wallet also allows users to sign the following transaction types and then optionally save the signed tx JSON or broadcast the signed tx to a supported public API:

-* Send Atoms (or whichever coin for the network they are accessing)
+* Send Drops (or whichever coin for the network they are accessing)
-* Delegate Atoms
+* Delegate Drops
-* Undelegate Atoms
+* Undelegate Drops
 * Transfer Delegation (redelegate)
 * Withdraw unclaimed rewards
 * Update withdraw rewards address
+* Submit new governance proposals
+* Vote on active governance proposals

+### Governance Proposals

+View active and past governance proposals within the wallet.
+Each proposal shows the title, description, relevant dates, and tallies of votes.

+#### Voting

+Users with a delegated balance may vote on proposals that are currently in open voting status.
+Available voting options are "Yes", "No", "NoWithVeto", and "Abstain".

 ### Validator List

-The wallet displays a list of the validators and some of the information about them to help users choose a validator to delegate their Atoms to.
+The wallet displays a list of the validators and some of the information about them to help users choose a validator to delegate their Drops to.
 Users may easily delegate to a validator of their choosing by clicking the "delegate" button within the validator list.